felangel/bloc/docs/fluttertodostutorial.md

 Iterable<Todo> get filteredTodos => filter.applyAll(todos);
 ```

-- Thinking ahead to Widgets and views using `BlocBuilder`, we can use  `state.filteredTodos` or `state.todos`.
+- Thinking ahead to Widgets and views using `BlocBuilder`, we can use either `state.filteredTodos` or `state.todos`.
+The UI doesn't have to understand the filtering logic.

 ### todos_overview_bloc.dart